About

 Mission

-Strengthening the community by acquiring, creating, operating and preserving permanently affordable housing for low and extremely low-income residents.
+AAHLT strengthens the community by acquiring, managing, and preserving permanently affordable housing for low and extremely low-income residents, facilitating access to housing with minimal resident prequalification requirements, and providing individualized supports to assist residents to stay successfully housed.

 Too many of our neighbors in Anchorage are currently without housing, or could find themselves unhoused with one missed paycheck, a broken-down vehicle or other difficulty.